-Our long-term issuer credit ratings on New Zealand Local Government Funding Agency Ltd. (LGFA) are 'AA+' for foreign currency and 'AAA' for local currency.
-They reflect our assessment of LGFA's stand-alone credit profile (SACP) of 'aa-', and our view that there is an extremely high likelihood that extraordinary financial support from the New Zealand government would be forthcoming in a stress scenario.
+We rate the long-term issuer credit ratings on New Zealand Local Government Funding Agency Ltd. (LGFA) 'AA+' for foreign currency and 'AAA' for local currency.
+The ratings reflect our assessment of LGFA's stand-alone credit profile (SACP) of 'aa-', and our view of an extremely high likelihood of extraordinary financial support from the New Zealand government in a stress scenario.